-The 4 keys on the top row are the function keys F1 through F4.
+The Command Mode is used to change the functions of the printer.
+When in the Command Mode the display will show STOPPED on the top line.
+The Message Entry Mode is used to create or modify printable codes, when in this mode the top line of the display will show MESSAGE ENTRY.
+The 4 keys on the top row are the function keys 51 through the function keys F1 through F4.
 They each consist of submenus for modifying various printer functions.
 Their specific menus are detailed later in this section.